mendix/docs-site-test/content/en/docs/studio8/work-with-data/start-with-data.md

     3. The type of data in these columns is converted to string or enumeration attribute types.
 For more information on correspondence between Excel data types and attribute types, see the [Correspondence Between Excel Data Types and Attribute Types](#excel-type-attribute-type) section.

-Download this Excel spreadsheet example to check how data is normalized there: .
+Download this Excel spreadsheet example to check how data is normalized there: [Spreadsheet Example](/attachments/studio8/work-with-data/start-with-data/Example.xlsx).
 You can also import it into an app and test how this spreadsheet is converted.
 For more information, see the [Importing a Spreadsheet](#importing-spreadsheet) section.

 ## 4 Starting an App From a Spreadsheet {#importing-spreadsheet}